OPEN-AIR-SUN/mars/README.md

 > We have just finished a refactorization of our codebase.
 Now you can use `pip install` to start using mars instantly!
 Please contact us without hesitation if you encounter any issues using the latest version.
 Thanks!

+> Our related(dependent) project -- CarStudio is accepted by RAL and their code is available at [GitHub](https://github.com/lty2226262/Car_studio).
+Congrats to them!

 ## 1. Installation: Setup the environment

 ### Prerequisites